Crabchurch Conspiracy pictures : JustWeymouth

 During this exchange of fire, buildings were destroyed in both Melcombe Regis and Weymouth but despite Sydenhams forces in Melcombe Regis being hugely outnumbered (900 to 7000), he managed to hold his position.
 Being hugely outnumbered and besieged by Dyves men in Weymouth who held both the Nothe and the Chapel, the royalist stronghold on Portland and the large army that had recently arrived and was busy looting Dorchester, Sydenham refused to give up and even when supplies got low his men were able to go out into the country and steal what livestock they could.
 Supplies were very short but they held on and so the biggest battle in Weymouth civil war history continued.

-The retaking of Weymouth
+The retaking of Weymouth, Weymouths Civil War

 On the 25th February, after 16 days of siege, Sydenhams men, getting very low on supplies managed to intercept a large party of Royalists bringing in supplies from Dorchester.
 This proved to be the turning point in Weymouths civil war as Dyve, unable to accept such a loss, sent his own men out to attack the attacking parliamentarians and take back the supplies that were intended for his men.
 This was the point Sydenham was waiting for however and he seized his opportunity, lowering the bridge and sending a flurry of attackers into Weymouth where they quickly overwhelmed the Chapel, re-taking control of Weymouth.
 Sydenham had now succesfully held Melcombe and re-established control of most of Weymouth but he would still need to defend them against the considerably larger Royalist army gathered at Dorchester and after humiliating Dyve, the most bloody battle in Weymouths civil war was far from over.

-The Royalists reinforcements arrive
+Royalists reinforcements arrive

 In the early hours of February 28th, Goring, whose troops had been camped at Dorchester and considerable in number arrived and attacked Weymouth and Melcombe Regis simulaneously from a number of positions, attacking the Chapel fort as well as street fighting throughout Weymouth, Sydenham however had been forwarned of the impending attack by an escaped Parlimentarian prisoner and he had positioned his men and artillery as best he could to defend the town.
 Despite being hugely outnumbered and some very fierce fighting, Sydenhams men eventually drove the Royalist attackers out of the town, a large number of royalists were killed in the fighting or drowned as they attempted to escape and fell into the cold waters of Weymouth harbour.
 Weymouth harbour in those days had a number of inlets that have now been filled in and built upon and these would have been difficult to avoid in the panic of an ambush in the unlit, dark and cold 17th century Weymouth night.
 All areas of Weymouth were heroically held by Sydenhams outnumbered men.
 This was to be the last of the attacks on Weymouth and Melcombe Regis by the Royalist during the conspiracy and despite over 2 weeks of intense fighting and siege, the royalists were defeated.
 The surviving army marched out of Dorset and headed to Taunton that day in what was probably a reaction to news that a large parlimentary force was closing in to relieve the sieged town.
 The royalists had failed and the biggest battle to take place in Weymouth civil war history was over.

 The leading conspirators were quickly brought before Sydenham and his council and handed strong penalties for their betrayal of the town.
 Fabian Hodder, the leader of the conspiracy had escaped but was captured and held in prison in Poole, he did however escape justice for his actions and was known to have survived the war.
 Of the other leading conspirators, two were sentenced to hang but begged for mercy at the gallows, these being William Bond and Thomas Samways - who had helped to lead the initial surprise attacks on the forts.
 They were reprieved and sent back to jail.
 John Cade and John Mills however were less fortunate, John Cade became the first man to hang for his betrayal and was shortly followed John Mills who 'desperately threw himself off' the ladder with no sign of any guilt or pleas for mercy.
 Both men were hanged in public in Weymouth at the Nothe, the scene of the initial attack.
-A depiction of the hanging of the two royalist conspirators can be seen in the Nothe Forts Weymouth civil war and Crabchurch conspiracy display together with an audio depiction of the condemned mens final minutes.

-Weymouuth civil war after the crabchurch conspiracy
+Weymouth civil war after the Crabchurch conspiracy

-With the leading conspirators dead, imprisoned or on the run, life in Weymouth and Melcombe Regis began to return to normal and Weymouth along with the rest of Dorset, with the taking of Portland and Sherborne became a strong parlimentarian held county.
+With the leading conspirators dead, imprisoned or on the run, life in Weymouth and Melcombe Regis began to return to normal and Weymouth along with the rest of Dorset, with the taking of Portland and Sherborne became a strong Parliamentarian held county.
 The most colourful part of the civil war in Weymouth was over and ultimately it had failed for the royalist cause.

 View more things to do in Weymouth